-Sites that redirect every desktop page to the mobile home page;
+- Sites that redirect every desktop page to the mobile home page;

-Sites that show content to a desktop UA but an error page to a mobile UA for the same URL.
+- Sites that show content to a desktop UA but an error page to a mobile UA for the same URL.

 There’s more and this should matter to some people.

 I like jQuery and rarely do a Web project of any size without using it.
 But always nibbling at me, only a little and usually in the background, is the fact that it’s big and it slows things down, so before typing in the

 Well on it’s way to becoming a trendy buzzword, “Responsive Design” means very different things to different people.
 An obvious statement, sure, but a designer/developer*, replete from months or years of reading, experimenting, and struggling with the difficulties of implementation has a very different understanding of the term than a busy, harried small-business owner wanting to upgrade their 5-year old brochure-type Website so it looks good on a phone, and the different perspectives will require some effort to consolidate if the developer and the client hope to work to their mutual benefit. .